nikbearbrown/NanoLex/Data/NanoLex_3.md

 **Relational Adjectives (Pertainyms):** Nanoscale (pertaining to the scale of the test), Mechanical (related to mechanical properties).

-### Expanded Definition and Usage\nNanoindentation has become an indispensable tool in both academic and industrial research for its ability to provide high-resolution insights into the mechanical properties of materials that are difficult to assess using conventional methods.
+### Expanded Definition and Usage:
+Nanoindentation has become an indispensable tool in both academic and industrial research for its ability to provide high-resolution insights into the mechanical properties of materials that are difficult to assess using conventional methods.
 It is particularly useful for studying thin films, coatings, small particles, and composites where the material's behavior can differ significantly from its bulk properties.
 By examining these properties at the nanoscale, researchers can better understand material performance in applications such as microelectronics, biomaterials, and advanced coatings.